Introduction to R

 to merge datasetssummarize()

-: calculate summary statisticsgroup_by()
+: calculate summary statistics (with .by =

 : group datahere::here()